 - Blood or Mucus in stools not explained by dietary change, mediation or hard stools.

 - Vomiting: two or more times in the previous 24 hours unless the vomiting is determined (by a physician) to be due to a noncommunicable condition and the child is not in danger of dehydration

-    - Mouth sores: with drooling unless the child’s physician or local health department authority states the child is non-infectious.
+- Mouth sores: with drooling unless the child’s primary care provider or local health department authority states the child is non-infectious.

-    - Rash: with fever or behavior change until a physician has determined the illness not to be a communicable disease.
+- Rash: with fever or behavior change until a primary care provider has determined the illness not to be a communicable disease.